lauraleonilla/quiz-app-backend/README.md

 The site will display the users with highest scores on the start page.

-A possible extension to the app: user can create their own quiz and share it with the rest of the users.
+A possible extensions to the app: user can create their own quiz and share it with the rest of the users.
+And a chat function with socket.io so the users can chat with each other.